jjcindy115/dotfiles/README.md

 (if status is-interactive
 cat ~./cache/wal/sequences &
 end)
-like so and for discord I use betterdiscord with a pywal-discord https://github.com/FilipLitwora/pywal-discord it also gets changed on the fly by the pywal.sh
+like so and for discord I use betterdiscord with a pywal-discord theme from https://github.com/FilipLitwora/pywal-discord it also gets changed on the fly by the pywal.sh
+NOTE I made the pywal.sh in a way that only changes the firefox and betterdiscord if the color scheme is set sucessfully idk why but sorry for the Extermelly bad README if you have any questions I am sorry but please ask them from r/unixporn community I am not fit to solve my own problems So yeah...